joshbatties/cnn-image-classifier/README.md

 - Support for both MNIST-like datasets and custom image datasets
 - Data augmentation and preprocessing pipelines

-## Requirements

-- Python 3.7 or higher
-- TensorFlow 2.8 or higher
-- Additional dependencies listed in `requirements.txt`

 ## Installation

 1. Clone this repository: